Luxury China Private Tour With Optional Guilin and Hong Kong Extension

 Image Credits: https://www.thesetcollection.com/the-temple-house/

-Centered around a beautifully restored Qing dynasty courtyard, The Temple House combines historic Sichuan heritage with high-touch contemporary design.
+Centered around a beautifully restored Qing dynasty courtyard, Upper House combines historic Sichuan heritage with high-touch contemporary design.
 Located in the center of Chengdu, the hotel is steps from the boutiques and restaurants of Taikoo Li, perfect for our intrepid clients, foodies, and culture lovers!
 The property offers 100 rooms and suites along with 42 serviced residences, all featuring minimalist interiors, natural materials, and floor-to-ceiling windows.
 Amenities include the Mi Xun Spa, which specializes in plant-based treatments, a heated indoor pool, and a fitness center.
 Dining highlights include modern Italian at Tivano, casual international fare at The Temple Café, creative cocktails at Jing, and vegetarian Sichuan specialties at Mi Xun Teahouse.

-The Temple House Chengdu
+Upper House Chengdu

 View More Info